FlorianYan/Formal-Verification-and-Testing-Projects/Rigorous-Software-Engineering/README.md

-This repository contains my solutions to the project tasks of the "Rigorous Software Engineering" class at ETH Zurich.
+This repository contains my solutions to the final project task of the "Rigorous Software Engineering" class at ETH Zurich.
 My team successfully passed the pipeline and achieved a test coverage of over 78%.